-- Competitors perform two routines: a compulsory routine with 10 elements and an optional routine with no limits that demonstrates 10 different skills.
+Competitors perform two routines: a compulsory routine with 10 elements and an optional freestyle-like routine with no limits that demonstrates 10 different skills.

 Trampolining has a language of its own and many of the moves are named after the person who invented them.

 Some of the common trampolining moves include:

 Adolph — a front somersault with three-and-a-half twists.

 Baranis — a forward somersault with a half twist.